One thing that confuses many people is – “what does Pulse mean on a blender?”

 When To Avoid The Pulse Mode?

-If you want to blend or mix something with a lot of liquid in it, avoid using the pulse function because it will lead to a pulpy mixture.
+If you want to blend or mix something with a lot of liquid in it, avoid using the pulse on blender because it will lead to a pulpy mixture.
 It’s best to use a steady/continuous blend when your intake consists of liquids with little chunks in them so that everything gets pureed properly.

 Using the pulse feature is also not recommended if you’re trying to create smooth butter from solidified coconut oil or almonds, as they don’t have enough water content for this model to work effectively.